wizalx/WIZDynamicScroller/README.md

 - *currentViewsIndex* - property return an index of a showed view
 - *setStartIndex* - method set a starting index
 - *updateScroller* - method reload a WIZDynamicScroller
+- *permanentDelete* - set YES, if you want to stay the delete icon as a button constantly
+- *disable move* - call the method, if you want disable the moving functionality